 The Spurs youngster became Crystal Palace’s youngest ever player when he made his debut in October 2007 aged just 17 years and 287 days.
 The highly rated midfielder immediately caught the attention of the top clubs and he made a controversial switch across London to Tottenham the following summer, with Palace chairman Simon Jordan furious at the cut-price £1.45million move.
 He has since become Spurs’ youngest player when he featured in a UEFA Cup match in 2008 and spent last year on loan at Brentford.

 A quick and powerful striker Delfouneso became Aston Villa’s youngest player to play in Europe when he appeared against Hafnarfjörður in 2007.
 The striker was top scorer in the European U19 Championship and has already been fast tracked into the Under-21 set-up.
-Last year’s Young Villa player of the year looks set to make his first team breakthrough this season as he attempts to help his club side make the Tags: English Football
+Last year’s Young Villa player of the year looks set to make his first team breakthrough this season as he attempts to help his club side make the July 19, 2010 in English Football, World Football.
+Tags: English Football